• Menu

 ferries to spain from uk

-In this comprehensive 2025 guide, we’ll cover everything you need to know about ferries from the UK to Spain – from the best ferry routes and timetables to insider tips on things to do in and around the Spanish ferry ports of Bilbao and Santander.
+Anyway, whether you needed convincing or not, this is my guide to ferries from the UK to Spain.
+I’ll cover the ferry routes and timetables, and also give you my advice on things to do in and around the Spanish ferry ports of Bilbao and Santander.
 So, grab some jamón, get comfortable, and let’s set sail!

-• Plymouth, located in Devon in the far southwest of England, is one of the UK’s most scenic ferry departure points.
+• Plymouth, located in Devon in the far southwest of England.
+Ideal for anyone living in the south-west and Wales in particular.

 • Portsmouth, in Hampshire, is just an hour southwest of London by road, offering easy access for anyone coming from the capital and beyond.

-It’s worth noting that there is no direct ferry service from the UK to San Sebastián, nor is there a Dover to Spain ferry.
-If you’re traveling from Ireland, however, you can catch a ferry from Rosslare to Spain.
-For more information on ferries from Ireland to Spain and other international routes, check out our dedicated guide on Irish ferry travel.
+It’s worth noting here that there is no direct ferry service from the UK to San Sebastián, nor is there a Dover to Spain ferry.
+If you’re traveling from Ireland, however, you can take a ferry from Rosslare to Spain.
+For more information on that, and other international routes to and from Ireland, check out my dedicated guide on Irish ferry travel.

 Day Depart Portsmouth Arrive Santander